Dividing Property During a Divorce

 Inheritances can include money, real estate, stocks, jewelry, and other valuable items from a deceased family member or friend.
 However, for an inheritance to be considered separate property in Massachusetts, it must have been kept separate from marital funds and not used for the benefit of both spouses during the marriage.

 Inheritances received before marriage are usually treated as separate property.
-However, the protection of this status can be compromised if the funds are mixed with marital assets, such as depositing them into a joint account or using them for shared expenses.
+However, protection can be compromised if the funds are mixed with marital assets, such as depositing them into a joint account or using them for shared expenses.

 Inheritances acquired after divorce proceedings are initiated are typically excluded from marital property.
 Timing is a critical factor here, as assets received during the marriage may be viewed differently.

-Commingling occurs when separate funds are mixed with marital assets, making determining what portion is separate property more difficult.
+Commingling occurs when separate funds are mixed with marital assets, making it more difficult to determine what portion is separate property.
 Keeping your inheritance in a separate account and not using it for joint expenses may help protect its status as separate property.

 Protecting Your Inheritance During Divorce